 - Learn how you might evolve from agile approaches to flow-based approaches such as Kanban

-- Learn about continuous integration and continuous delivery, and how that effects your projects
+- Learn about continuous integration and continuous delivery, and how that affects your projects

 Who should attend

-- Managers who have clear issues with their current approaches for software development projects, such as poor maintainability, long time-to-market, and are considering moving towards agile, Scrum or Kanban
+- Managers who have definite issues with their current approaches for software development projects, such as poor maintainability, long time-to-market, and are considering moving towards agile, Scrum or Kanban

 - Managers who want to understand the challenges and opportunities agile approaches will offer

 - Project managers who would like to find out how their role changes completely in agile and flow-based approaches

 - IT professionals who want to understand how agile will influence the ways they collaborate in teams and are investigating DevOps

 - Business analysts, functional analysts, developers and for sure testers who want to understand if and how their design techniques fit in agile, and how their roles change

 - IT Managers and IT Strategists selecting new ways of working for their organizations and projects